Azure/azure-sdk-for-js/sdk/keyvault/keyvault-admin/README.md

 #### Create KeyVaultAccessControlClient

-Once you've populated the **AZURE_CLIENT_ID**, **AZURE_CLIENT_SECRET** and **AZURE_TENANT_ID** environment variables and replaced **your-vault-url** with the above returned URI, you can create the `KeyVaultAccessControlClient`:
+Once you've populated the **AZURE_CLIENT_ID**, **AZURE_CLIENT_SECRET** and **AZURE_TENANT_ID** environment variables and replaced **your-vault-url** with the above returned URI, you can create the [KeyVaultAccessControlClient][src-rbac-client]:

 ```ts
 const credentials = new DefaultAzureCredential();